tiosatria/JKLauncher/README.md

 # PES JK Launcher
+Repo for PES JK Launcher.
+Thanks for the Mr. JK for keeping the patch and content alive!

 Quickstart:
 Open the .sln file with Visual Studio — run it, modify it, break it, whatever.